Disease Guide ·Liver Disease ·2026

 Chronic Management Costs

-Chronic liver disease can cost $200-$500/month for ongoing medication, prescription diet, and regular blood work monitoring.
-Over a year, that's $2,400-$6,000.
-If your policy has per-condition annual limits, chronic liver disease management can exhaust them.
-Check whether your plan renews per-condition limits each year or has a lifetime cap.
+Chronic liver disease costs $200-$500/month ($2,400-$6,000/year) for medication, diet, blood work.
+If your policy has per-condition annual limits, this exhausts them quickly.
+Check if limits renew yearly or have lifetime cap.

 Red flag · Pre-existing